Shoukaku07/AES-256-Folder-Encrypted/README.md

 FolderEncryptor.decryptFile(decryptFile, decryptPassword);
 ```

+note: You can `custom extension` after encryption is complete.

 ## Security Considerations

 While this code provides a basic example of file encryption and decryption, it is essential to consider additional security measures for real-world applications: